Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-system/README.md

 * OK if the used capacity in percent is below the warning threshold.
 * WARN if the used capacity in percent is at or above `--warning` (default: 80).
 * CRIT if the used capacity in percent is at or above `--critical` (default: 90).
-* OK with "No capacity data available yet." if the API reports a total capacity of zero.
+* OK with "Capacity: no capacity data available yet" if the API reports a total capacity of zero.
+Model, version and cluster name are still reported.
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.